-By now, we are all aware that there are less scrupulous businesses that post fake reviews, but what you may not be aware of is just how prolific fake reviews are.
-A recent article (Nov 6th 2019) by BrightLocal cites the following statistics:
+By now, we are all aware that there are less scrupulous businesses that post fake reviews.
+We all want to avoid fake reviews, but how?
+Fake reviews are very pervasive; a recent article (Nov 6th 2019) by BrightLocal cites the following statistics:

 • 74% of consumers have read a fake review in the last year